Truvani Protein Powder Review

 Truvani protein powder Nutrition Facts.

 1 serving of Truvani vanilla protein powder contains 130 calories, 2 grams of sugar, and 20 grams of protein.
-This is pretty standard for a plant-based protein powder, and looks good to me.
+This is standard for a plant-based protein powder, and looks good to me.
 If you are on a low sodium diet, you may want to keep in mind that 1 serving contains 220 mg of sodium.
-Many pea proteins contain a fair amount of sodium because many pea protein concentrates and isolates are made by extracting protein from green or yellow split peas using a dilute salt solution as the extracting agent.
-Sodium from the salt solution stays with the extracted protein.
+Many pea proteins contain a fair amount of sodium because many pea protein concentrates are made by extracting protein from green or yellow split peas using a dilute salt solution as the extracting agent.

 Truvani protein powder taste and texture.